2 The Basics II: Accidentals and Beats

 - Example 2.4.1B: Diatonic half steps have a different note name.

-If we refer back to “Hawaiian Rainbows,” we see a variety of half steps.
-Square brackets indicate diatonic half steps, while carets represent chromatic half steps.
+Referring back to “Hawaiian Rainbows,” we observe both types of half steps.
+Square brackets indicate diatonic half steps, while carets represent chromatic half steps (Example 2.4.2).

 Example 2.4.2.
 Half steps in “Hawaiian Rainbows”